A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Abstract

-In this simulation study we further investigate the performance of the serial MAdaSub algorithm in relation to a local non-adaptive \(\text{MC}^3\) algorithm.
+In this simulation study we further investigate the performance of the serial MAdaSub algorithm in relation to local non-adaptive and adaptive algorithms.
 In particular, we analyse how the algorithms are affected by high correlations between the covariates.

-We consider a similar setting as in the illustrative data application with \(p=20\) covariates and sample size \(n=60\).
+We consider a similar low-dimensional setting as in the illustrative data application with \(p=20\) covariates and sample size \(n=60\).
 To evaluate the performance in a variety of different data situations, for each simulated dataset the number \(s_0\) of informative variables is randomly drawn from \(\{0,1,\dots,10\}\) and the true active set \(S_0\subseteq\mathcal{P}\) of size \(|S_0|=s_0\) is randomly selected from the full set of covariates \(\mathcal{P}=\{1,\dots,p\}\); then, for each \(j\in S_0\), the \(j\)-th component \(\beta_{0,j}\) of the true coefficient vector \(\bs\beta_0\in\R^p\) is simulated from a uniform distribution \(\beta_{0,j}\sim U(-2,2)\).
 As before, the covariates are simulated using a Toeplitz correlation structure, while the response is simulated from a normal linear model with error variance \(\sigma^2=1\).
 We consider three different correlation settings by varying the correlation \(\rho\) between adjacent covariates in the Toeplitz structure:\ a low-correlated setting with \(\rho=0.3\), a highly-correlated setting with \(\rho=0.9\) and a very highly-correlated setting with \(\rho=0.99\).
-For each of the three settings, 100 different datasets are simulated as described above; in each case, we employ a g-prior with \(g=n\) on the regression coefficients and a uniform prior on the model space.
+For each of the three settings, 200 different datasets are simulated as described above; in each case, we employ a g-prior with \(g=n\) on the regression coefficients and a uniform prior on the model space.

 For each simulated dataset we apply MAdaSub with 20,000 iterations, using \(L_j=p\) for \(j\in\mathcal{P}\) and \(\epsilon=\frac{1}{p}\).
 In order to investigate the influence of the initial proposal probabilities \(r_j^{(0)}\) in MAdaSub, two different choices for \(r_j^{(0)}\) are considered: choice~(a)~based on prior inclusion probabilities \(r_j^{(0)}=\frac{1}{2}\) and choice~(b)~based on (approximated) marginal posterior odds